gnois/luaty/README.md

   * no more `do` after `for` and `while`
   * no more `then` after `if`

-It also changes some syntax:
+There are also minor syntax changes:
   * `repeat` becomes `do`
   * `elseif` becomes `else if`
   * `local` becomes `var`